-Property Туре Description ReadRequirement string Property-level requirement for this property; see ReadRequirement clause.
-WriteRequirement string Property-level write (HTTP PATCH or PUT) requirement for this property; see WriteRequirement clause.
-ConditionalRequirements object Property-level conditional requirements that apply to instances of this property; see Conditional requirements clause.
+Property Туре Description ReadRequirement string Property-level requirement for this property.
+See the Read requirement clause.
+WriteRequirement string Property-level write (HTTP PATCH or PUT) requirement for this property.
+See the Write requirement clause.
+ConditionalRequirements object Property-level conditional requirements that apply to instances of this property.
+See the Conditional Requirements clause.
 MinCount integer For array type properties, the minimum number of non-NULL instances within the array.
 MinSupportValues array The minimum set of enumerations that must be supported for this writable property.
-Comparison string The condition used to compare the value of the property to Values.
+Comparison string The condition used to compare the value of the property to Values .
 See the Comparison clause.
 Purpose string A description of the purpose of this requirement.
 This text can provide justification or reasoning behind the requirement for use in the profile documentation.
-Values array The value(s) used to perform a Comparison.
+Values array The value(s) used to perform a Comparison .
 Multiple values are only allowed for AnyOf or AllOf comparisons.
 If no Comparison property is present, the comparison is assumed to be an AnyOf comparison.
 PropertyRequirements object For Redfish properties of type 'object', this object contains requirements for the properties contained within the specified object.
 This specification allows for only one level of nested objects and requirements.

-8.4.2.1.
-Example
+9.4.2.1 Example

 This example shows property-level requirements, including one of type 'object' containing further requirements on that object's properties.
 For each Power resource, the PowerSupplies and Voltages array properties are required.
-Voltages has no further requirements (by default, this property is mandatory, and as an array type, must have at least one item in the array.
+Voltages has no further requirements.
+By default, this Voltages is mandatory, and as an array type, must have at least one item in the array.
 The PowerSupplies array must contain at least two (object) items.
 Within the array, at least one item's PowerSupplyType property must have a value of AC or DC.

 '''

-"Power": {

 "PropertyRequirements": {

-"PowerSupplies": {

-"ReadRequirement": "Mandatory",

-"MinCount": 2,

-"PropertyRequirements": {

 "Status": {},

 "PowerSupplyType": {

 "Comparison": "AnyOf",

-"Purpose": "Need to know AC vs. DC supplies to match input readings

-to expected values.",
+"Purpose": "Need to know AC vs. DC supplies to match input readings to expected values.",

-"Values": [ "AC", "DC" ]
+"Values": [

+"AC",

+"DC"

 },

 "LineinputVoltage": {},

 "PowerCapacityWatts": {},

 "InputRanges": {

 "ReadRequirement": "Recommended"

 }

 },

 "Voltages": {}

-},
+}

+}

+}

 '''

-8.4.2.2.
-Comparison
+9.4.2.2 Comparison